 Pharma’s customer base is made of up people who have one pressing problem: the patient.
 Their jobs are exhausting and involve long hours, high risk, changing rules and regulations, and the constant stress of carrying patients’ health and lives in their hands.
 Pharma’s opportunity then lies in their ability to stop selling to, and start partnering with, their customers to solve their biggest problem: how to better serve the patient.

 Over the past few months, we have met with people involved in Healthcare Compliance and Legal, Sales Force Effectiveness, Learning & Development, Incentive Compensation, and Access Services across a variety of different Pharmaceutical companies.
-The conversations vary based on the group’s particular patient touch point, b.
+The conversations vary based on the groups' respective patient touch points.
 Some groups are interested in improving patient and customer education, some are interested in building better relationships between sales reps and physicians, and some are interested in improving access processes.
 But all share the common goal of improving the patient experience by shifting from a product-centric to a customer-centric approach.

 This shift in focus is transforming the Pharma industry.
 Instead of sales reps fighting the losing battle of gaining physician face-time, entire companies will align around improving the service delivered to patients.
 For example, we have heard talk of concierge services, a completely customer-centric approach that focuses on delivering customized solutions to the patient – the right product, at the right time, through the right channel.